Wodajo/Offensive/README.md

 # CEH-preparation-notes
 Notes using CEH prep materials as framework for ethical hacking
 I'm not really going to get CEH cert

+This repo will slowly transform into personal penetration testing notes

 ## Sources
 General framework: